kubevirt/user-guide/docs/network/interfaces_and_networks.md

     }'
 ```

-Define a VMI with a `multus` network as the default.
+Define a VM with a `multus` network as the default.

 ```yaml
 # partial example - kept short for brevity